elleful/Security-Analyst-Incident-Management/README.md

 ## Conclusion

-An end of project review of key information and reflections overall.
+An end-of-project review of key information and reflections overall *updating at end of sprint March 2024*.